Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?

 A manga adaptation by Meicha was serialized in Kadokawa Shoten's digital manga magazine Young Ace Up from September 2017 to January 2021.
 Both the light novel and manga are licensed in North America by Yen Press.
-A RPG browser game based on the series was released in April 2017.
+An RPG browser game based on the series was released in April 2017.
 An anime television series adaptation by J.C.Staff aired from July to September 2019, with an original video animation (OVA) episode released in March 2020, the same month a collaborative study book was launched.
 The anime is licensed in North America by Aniplex of America.

-Synopsis

 Premise

 Masato Oosuki is a teenager who is usually annoyed by his overly doting mother, Mamako, until both are teleported to a fantasy-themed world inside an online game.
 Masato tries his hardest to show his prowess inside the game, but constantly finds himself flustered by the fact that his mother possesses much higher stats, thus she can easily defeat all opponents with her twin swords, leaving little room for him to act.
 On their way, they befriend three girls who join their party.
 As they take quests inside the game, they later discover that it was originally designed to help strengthen the bonds between parents and their children.